jpohanka/testing-tensorflow/tf-demonstration/tf-examples/model-import-export/README.md

 ...
 ```

-Check out the `graphdef.pbtxt` file, where the `GraphDef` proto of the current model is stored.
+Check out the `exported_graphs/graphdef.pbtxt` file, where the `GraphDef` proto of the current model is stored.

 ### get_all_collection_keys()